EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 Apple Watch // Home App – Simple Use

-Turning to the Apple Home app on your Watch, you get the same features as with Siri except now with visual cues and the ability to use the digital crown to set the temperature.
+Turning to the Apple Home app on your Watch, you get the same features as Siri, except now with visual cues and the ability to use the digital crown to set the temperature.

 Apple iPhone // Home App

-The iPhone gives a much smarter and visually richer environment compared to the Watch.
-You can view basic information like the units of display and battery status as well as perform super-clever actions called Automations.
+The iPhone provides a much smarter and more visually rich environment than the Watch.
+You can view basic information like the units of display and battery status and perform super-clever actions called Automations.

 Tip: Create a schedule with an Apple SCENE.
-You first assign all the appropriate smart devices to the scene, such as all your upstairs radiators, and then create an automation for it that is triggered at times of the day.
+You first assign all the appropriate smart devices to the scene, such as all your upstairs radiators, and then create an automation triggered at times of the day.

-Once you own lots of smart sensors, Apple Home allows you to organise them as favourites or by room or on the Home screen.
-This organisation is also copied on the Apple Watch Home App but the iPhone’s larger display presents this kind of information in a more visually useful way.
+Once you own many smart sensors, Apple Home allows you to organise them by room or on the Home screen as favourites.
+This organisation is also copied on the Apple Watch Home App, but the iPhone’s larger display presents this kind of information in a more visually useful way.

 EVE Thermo – Manual Usage